News and Resources

 Collaborating with Canada

 The International Collaborative announced a new collaboration with the Mto wa Mbu Folk Development College.
-The Canadian government, together Canadian and Tanzanian institutions, invited the ICSEE to partner as a Community Based Organization.
+The Canadian government, together Canadian and Tanzanian colleges invited the ICSEE to become a partnering Community Based Organization.

 The Canadian collaborative entity aims to empower women and adolescent girls with educational opportunities in Tanzania.
 They wish to spread training into the communities so the women and girls can participate, enter into business, and thrive.